Tillman Gerngross: Entrepreneurial Activities

+In 2020, Gerngross cofounded Adagio as a spinout of Adimab which was developing a treatment for COVID-19.
+In Feb.
+2022, Tillman Gerngross resigned as head of the company amid concerns about the efficacy of the drug.
+The company changed its name to Invivyd and broadened its focus in September 2022.
+There is currently a pending case of fraud against Tillman related to Adagio in Massachusetts, filed January 2023.

+In January 2022, Gerngross introduced a new company, Amagma, which also focused on developing antibodies.
+Amagma was folded in 2023, and the status of its assets are unknown.

 Awards and recognition

 2004: GlycoFi is awarded Scientific American’s Top 50 Award for the most innovative manufacturing technology.

 2006: The readers of Nature Biotechnology select Gerngross amongst the most remarkable and influential biotechnology personalities of the decade.

 2007: Gerngross and Glycofi co-founder Charles Hutchinson are named New Hampshire Entrepreneurs of the Year to honor their success with GlycoFi.

 2017: Gerngross received the Contrarian Award from Xconomy in 2017.